BlaireLeone/bulma-clean-theme/resume-cv-page.md

 SEPTEMBER 2021 - MAY 2022

-I worked remotely with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, insert citations, update the website, and collaborate with authors to adjust discrepancies.
+I worked remotely with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, update the website, and collaborate with authors to adjust discrepancies.

 #### **Beach Clean-ups**  •  *Save Our Shores* • *Santa Cruz, CA*

-2017 – 2021
+2017

 I combed beaches once a month and picked up trash with *Save Our Shores,* a nonprofit in Santa Cruz, CA. I also organized my own beach clean-ups with friends and volunteers.